dxnter/lasty/README.md

 <hr />

 ## What is Lasty?
-Lasty is a Discord bot intended to interact with [Last.FM](https://last.fm/) to provide realtime listening data.
+Lasty is a Discord bot intended to interact with [Last.FM](https://last.fm/) to provide real time listening data.
 <br/>
 _A public instance of Lasty is currently not available.
 Follow [Installation](https://github.com/dxnter/lasty#installation) to get started._